 Project Applicants and Stimulus Funding

-Through our outreach efforts since December 2008, we have encouraged (I don’t think we want to promote the idea that we encouraged public agencies to apply-given the grant vs. the demand we now have) public agencies to apply for this additional funding.
+Through our outreach efforts since December 2008, we have supported (I don’t think we want to promote the idea that we encouraged public agencies to apply-given the grant vs. the demand we now have) public agencies applying for this additional funding.
 To date, we have received 164 applications totaling about $716 million.

 All projects must be under contract or construction by Feb.
 16, 2010, and projects must comply with the Davis-Bacon Act and must use iron, steel, and manufactured goods produced in the U.S. (there is an optional waiver for the “buy American requirement)